amini-allight/steam-static-shortcuts/readme.md

 ./steam-static-shortcuts /home/user/Documents/config convert-images
 ```

-Once you've run the application open Steam again and your games should have been added.
+Once the application has finished open Steam again and your games should have been added.

 You can re-run the application at any time as you add new games or modify existing ones.
 Updated entries are paired up with existing Steam shortcuts by their names.
 For example if you have a game called "Minetest" and you change the launch command, it will update the shortcut in Steam also called "Minetest".
 If you change the name to "Testmine" it will create a new entry on Steam called "Testmine" and you will need to manually delete the old "Minetest" entry in Steam if you don't want it anymore.
 Images associated with updated shortcuts will be overwritten by the new versions from the configuration directory, where applicable.